-A common misconception is the belief that testing is sufficient to demonstrate product quality.
-However, facilities that perform routine tests on their products still face unfavorable inspection outcomes.
+A common misconception is the belief that finished product testing is sufficient to demonstrate quality.
+However, facilities that perform routine tests on their products can still face unfavorable inspection outcomes.
 Regulatory agents are examining with scrutiny the processes, methods, and environments under which sterile and non-sterile compounds are produced.
 Therefore, implementing Quality Systems must now be a priority for operations producing both sterile and non-sterile compounds.

 Increased Monitoring of Compounding Facilities

 The requirements and expectations that now exist in the world of compounding can be hard to demystify.
 Increased regulatory oversight has resulted in compounding operations returning to the drawing board in order to ensure their facilities are operating in line with regulations.
 Among the guidelines prescribed in USP Chapters <797> and <795> are requirements for maintaining quality systems in order to ensure consistency and quality of compounded preparations.

 Quality Systems are formal documented processes, procedures, and responsibilities that an organization implements to ensure consistent and acceptable results.
 A well-defined and well-implemented Quality Management System will allow a compounding facility to demonstrate with evidence that appropriate procedures are in place to ensure the safety and efficacy of the medications they produce.

 This evidence is not only crucial when faced with regulatory inspections such as FDA investigations, but these systems also influence employee work-ethic and develop the consistency that benefits patients.